#DALEYPOP X 2025 AOTY picks

 Olly Alexander - Polari

-One of my favourite moments on this delicious album is When We Kiss which Olly describes as “an epic love song that explores the emotional turbulence of a pivotal moment in a relationship-when you’re torn between walking away or committing to staying together forever.”
+One standout for me on the album is When We Kiss, which Olly calls “an epic love song about the turbulence of deciding whether to walk away or stay together forever.”

-That’s Showbiz Baby! is a breakout success both critically and creatively, marking Jade Thirlwall’s emergence as a distinct voice in contemporary pop.
-The Encore builds on that momentum, delivering additional thrills and deepening the emotional impact of her debut era.
+THAT'S SHOWBIZ BABY! is a breakout success both critically and creatively, marking Jade Thirlwall’s emergence as a distinct voice in contemporary pop.
+I can't get over that JADE gave us a visual album and then, always one to go above and beyond, THE ENCORE was released which builds on that momentum, delivering additional thrills and deepening the emotional impact of her debut era.
+Also, fun fact: THAT'S SHOWBIZ BABY! had the biggest opening week of any debut album in 2025!

 Demi Lovato - It's Not That Deep